pLUTo: Enabling Massively Parallel Computation in DRAM via Lookup Tables: Acknowledgments

 \section{Acknowledgments}

-We thank the anonymous reviewers of HPCA 2019, ICCD 2020, HPCA 2020, ISCA 2020 and ISCA 2021 for their valuable comments and feedback.
-We thank the SAFARI Research Group members for valuable feedback and the stimulating intellectual environment they provide.
+We thank the anonymous reviewers of HPCA (2020), ISCA (2020, 2021, 2022), ICCD (2020), MICRO (2021, 2022), and ASPLOS (2022) for their valuable comments and feedback.
+We thank the SAFARI Research Group members for their valuable feedback and the stimulating intellectual environment they provide.
 We acknowledge the generous gifts provided by our industrial partners: Google, Huawei, Intel, Microsoft, and VMware.
+This work was supported in part by {the} Semiconductor Research Corporation (SRC) {and the ETH Future Computing Laboratory}.

-This work was funded in part by the Instituto de Telecomunicações and the Fundação para a Ciência e a Tecnologia (FCT), under grant number UIDB/50008/2020-UIDP/50008/2020. {
+This work was supported in part by the Instituto de Telecomunicações and the Fundação para a Ciência e a Tecnologia (FCT), under grant numbers UIDB/50008/2020-UIDP/50008/2020 and EXPL/EEI-HAC/1511/2021.